ChahakT/Operating-Systems-Programming/CS537Discussion.md

 ![Screen Shot 2022-11-15 at 13 22 49](https://user-images.githubusercontent.com/20151037/202007846-0758b1ff-3b77-4d2b-a696-cdf4c3de26f5.png)

+**Write-preferring RW locks **
-Write-preferring RW locks avoid the problem of writer starvation by preventing any new readers from acquiring the lock if there is a writer queued and waiting for the lock.
+They avoid the problem of writer starvation by preventing any new readers from acquiring the lock if there is a writer queued and waiting for the lock.
 Write-preferring locks allows for less concurrency in the presence of writer threads, compared to read-preferring RW locks.

 ![Screen Shot 2022-11-15 at 13 22 59](https://user-images.githubusercontent.com/20151037/202007868-dbd9b7b9-a0c4-4b92-b688-4fd4e4acc197.png)